sthubb/MORISWITCH/README.md

 </p>

 ## Functions
 Moriswitch is a standalone MIDI foot controller capable of sending MIDI CC and PC messages across all 16 MIDI channels.
-It is primarily designed for controlling MIDI-enabled guitar pedalboard.
+It is primarily designed for controlling MIDI-enabled guitar pedalboards.

 With ATmega32U4-based Arduino boards (or teensy 3.x /4.x), Moriswitch can also operate as a USB MIDI device.
-This enables direct integration with DAWs and software environments such as Ableton Live, MainStage, Loopy Pro and etc.
+This enables direct integration with DAWs and software environments such as Ableton Live, MainStage, Loopy Pro, etc.

 You can program individual footswitches with desired MIDI CC or PC values with the web editor, which is available in https://sthubb.github.io/MORISWITCH/